- Strengthening democratic practices within the parliament

 Development of a communication strategy and outreach plan for the parliament, including e-public consultation and the design of a new website that is more inclusive and interactive.

-The programme facilitated the first public hearing in the history of the Lebanese Parliament, helping to design and deliver the Women and Children Committee’s inquiry into the economic security of women in Lebanon.
+Facilitated the first public hearing in the history of the Lebanese Parliament, helping to design and deliver an enquiry into the economic security of women in Lebanon.
 Civil society noted this change in practice as a positive step towards the parliament’s openness to citizen engagement.